Menu

 [BEST-PRACTICE]

-Start tight, then relax.
+Start tight, then loosen up.
 Ship with interrupts on every tool call.
-Monitor approval rates.
-Once a tool gets approved 99% of the time, add it to the auto-approve list.
-Let data drive trust instead of guessing.
+Track how often each one gets a “yes.”
+When a tool clears 99% of the time, move it to the auto-approve list.
+Let the data guide you.

 python